emilioangelina/gcn_cz/README.md

 ### 4. Convert SMILES to 2D graphs

 Files containing the compounds SMILES and activity labels are provided in compressed files AID1478_train-zip and AID1478_test.zip.
+Uncompress the zip files:

+> unzip AID1478_train.zip

+> unzip AID1478_test.zip

-Uncompress the zip files and run the script smilesToGraph_mod2 to generate the graphs from train and test smiles.
+Run the script smilesToGraph_mod2 to generate the graphs from train and test smiles.

 > python smilesToGraph_mod2.py AID1478_train 10000 1

 > python smilesToGraph_mod2.py AID1478_test 10000 1

 ### 5. Train the GCN